thi-ng/umbrella/packages/parse/README.md

 ## Usage examples

-Four projects in this repo's [/examples](https://github.com/thi-ng/umbrella/tree/develop/examples) directory are using this package:
+Three projects in this repo's [/examples](https://github.com/thi-ng/umbrella/tree/develop/examples) directory are using this package: